Rocky Road To Dublin chords

 Brian Dunphy was born in Dublin City.
 He is the son of showband legend, Sean Dunphy.
 An accomplished singer, he played roles in several musicals including The Rocky Horror Picture Show and scored the leading role in Riverdance The Show.
 He spent 2 years on Broadway in Radio City Music Hall as the lead vocalist.
 After Riverdance, he joined The Three Irish Tenors and is now experiencing continued success with The High Kings.
 He sings and plays the bodhran... read more

 Martin Furey was born in Count Waterford and is a folk singer and songwriter.
 His love of Irish music is attributed greatly to the influences of his father and Uncles who were all members of the hugely successful Irish Folk Band, The Fureys.
 While studying Scottish Literature and History at Prince's University in Edinburgh, he formed the band, Sam Harlet, and were very successful throughout Scotland.
 In 1992, he joined his sister Aine Furey, to form the band Bohinta which was hugely successful throughout Europe.
 He has since joined the High Kings and his background of Irish Folk Music has been a great asset to the band.
-Martin sings and plays many instruments, including the banjo, guitar, Uillean Pipes, bouzouki and tin whistles... read more
+Martin sings and plays many instruments, including the banjo, guitar, Uillean Pipes, bouzouki and tin whistles.
+On September 2017 the band announced that Martin Furey would be retiring from The High Kings.
+His replacement would be Paul O’Brien, singer and songwriter from Rathdowney, Co.
+Laois... read more

 Darren Holden is an exceptional vocalist, songwriter and musician.
 He was born in Mooncoin which is situated in the far south of County Kilkenny, Ireland.
 He had great success on Broadway starring as Billy Joel in the hit musical, Movin' Out for 4 years, and then spent 3 years as the lead singer with Riverdance.
 He is a successful recording artist in his own right, being among the top ten recording artists in Ireland.
 He also toured with the popular band, Boyzone during their first tour of England and Ireland.
 He has since joined The High Kings and enjoys singing many of the songs he enjoyed as a child.
 Darren sings and plays the piano, the bodhran and the accordion... read more